mchowdh200/giggle-ml/statistical_tests/README.md

 **-q**: genome embeddings.

-​python calculate_SNPR.py -k 3 -b genome_data.txt -q embedding_data.txt
+​python calculate_SNPR.py -k 3 -b path/to/genome_data.txt -q path/to/embedding_data.txt

 **-f**: Optionally, you can provide the number of folds for K-fold cross-validation for RT

-python RT.py -b binary_embeddings.txt -q query_embeddings.txt -f 5
+python RT.py -b path/to/binary_embeddings.txt -q path/to/query_embeddings.txt -f 5